Japanese submarine Ro-63

 Ro-63, originally named Submarine No. 84, was an Imperial Japanese Navy Type L submarine of the L4 subclass.
 First commissioned in 1924, she served in the waters of Japan prior to World War II.
 During World War II, she operated in the Central Pacific and took part in the Aleutian Islands campaign, then in late 1942 was relegated to a role as a training ship and tender for midget submarines.
-After the war ended in 1945, she surrendered to the Allies, who scuttled her in 1946.
+After the war ended in 1945, she surrendered to the Allies, which scuttled her in 1946.

 Design and description

 The submarines of the Type L4 sub-class were copies of the Group 3 subclass of the British L-class submarine built under license in Japan.
 They were slightly larger and had two more torpedo tubes than the preceding submarines of the L3 subclass.
 They displaced 988 LT surfaced and 1,301 LT submerged.
 The submarines were 78.39 m long and had a beam of 7.41 m and a draft of 3.96 m.
 They had a diving depth of 60 m.

 For surface running, the submarines were powered by two 1,200 bhp Vickers diesel engines, each driving one propeller shaft.
 When submerged, each propeller was driven by an 800 shp electric motor.
 They could reach 15.7 kn on the surface and 8.6 kn underwater.
 On the surface, they had a range of 5,500 nmi at 10 kn; submerged, they had a range of 80 nmi at 4 kn.

 The submarines were armed with six internal 533 mm torpedo tubes, all in the bow, and carried a total of twelve 6th Year Type torpedoes.
 They were also armed with a single 76.2 mm deck gun and a 6.5 mm machine gun.